 The legendary 1998 Nike World Cup TV Spot

 I remember watching the 1998 World Cup almost exclusively for the commercials.
 Well really just for one specific commercial.
-It was a Nike commercial, and in it the Brazilian national team go running through an airport, annoying security guards, kicking balls through x-ray machines and dancing their way down moving walkways with a ball at their feet.
-It’s an incredibly fun ninety seconds, and it perfectly captures the joy those Brazil teams played with as they pulled one magic trick out of the bag after another, almost always making a World Cup trophy appear at the end.
+It was a Nike commercial, and in it the Brazilian national team ran through an airport annoying security guards, kicking balls through x-ray machines and dancing their way down moving walkways with a ball at their feet.
+It’s a delightful ninety seconds, and it perfectly captures the joy those 1990’s Brazil teams played with as they pulled one magic trick out of their hats after another, almost always making a World Cup trophy appear at the end.

-As the Brazilian team weaved their way through the crowded international airport in that Nike spot, disrupting boarding groups and impressing awe-stuck children, their star striker, Ronaldo, spots two portable line stanchions a few feet apart in the distance–the perfect makeshift goal to strike the ball though at the end of his team’s flowing display.
-He takes aim, strikes his foot through the ball, and watches as his shot sails on target until it hits one of the stanchions and bounces back toward him.
-He grimaces, the once captivated kids cover their eyes in disappointment, the Nike logo appears and the spot is over.
-The goal is not always the thing.
+As the Brazilian team wove their way through the crowded international airport in that Nike commercial, disrupting boarding groups and impressing awe-stuck children, their star striker, Ronaldo, spotted two portable line stanchions a few feet apart in the distance–the perfect makeshift goal to strike the ball though at the end of his team’s flowing display.
+He took aim, struck his foot through the ball, and watched as his shot sailed on target until it hit one of the stanchions and bounced back toward him.
+He grimaced, the once captivated kids covered their eyes in disappointment, the Nike logo appeared and the spot was over.
+No goal.